-If you’ve read Presentation Zen, you know that many speakers–without intending to do so –hide their message.
-In watching and making CPE presentations and board presentations for some twenty-five years now, I have observed that we unwittingly hide our message because we try to make the slide deck our whole presentation.
-It’s as though our slide deck is a chapter out of a college intermediate accounting book –chock full of facts, but too much to digest.
+If you’ve read the book Presentation Zen, you know that many speakers–without intending to–hide their message.
+In watching CPE presentations and board presentations, I have noticed that (we) CPAs unwittingly hide our messages.
+How?
+We present slide decks that look like intermediate accounting textbooks–chock full of facts, but too much to digest.
 And do we really believe that those attending will take those slides back to the office and study them?

 My experience has been those slides end up in the office dungeon, never to be seen again.
-You have one chance to communicate–in the session.
+We have one chance to communicate–in the session.

 I try to have no more than two points per slide, and I leave out references to professional standards (at least on the slides).

 What happens when you see a slide that looks like it contains the whole of War and Peace?
 You may think, “Are you kidding?
 You want me to consume all of that in the next three minutes.
 Forget it.
 I will not even try.”
 And then you begin to think about your golf game or your next vacation.
 So how much information should you include on a slide?

 Nancy Duarte recommends the glance test for each slide.
 “People should be able to comprehend it in three seconds.”